 We are now accepting applications for Fall 2025 admission to Team-TERRA (NSF NRT)

-For students entering the Team-TERRA program for fall 2025 (existing UConn students), applications will be reviewed starting on February 1st, 2025, with priority given to those applications that are received prior to February 1st, 2025.
+For students entering the Team-TERRA program for fall 2025 (existing UConn students), applications will be reviewed starting on February 10th, 2025, with priority given to those applications that are received prior to February 10th, 2025.
 Rolling admission will continue until April 1st, 2025.
 Click Trainee Information to learn more.

 Welcome to Team-TERRA - Building Resilient Landscapes for Food, Energy, Water, and Ecosystem Services in America’s Original Megalopolis.
 Team-TERRA is a transdisciplinary training program in the Center of Biological Risk at the University of Connecticut.
 The training program consists of a 2-year sequence of coursework, teamwork, a real-world internship, and associated workshops.
 We will use the northeastern US megalopolis stretching from Boston to Washington, D.C. as a living laboratory to understand, predict, manage, and communicate risks to food, energy, water, and ecosystems in the face of global change.
-As part of the training program, trainees will work in diverse teams to predict and solve complex problems of the future in regions that are urbanizing and stretched to both provide the essentials for human wellbeing while maintaining the many benefits of biodiversity and natural ecosystems.
+As part of the training program, trainees will work in interdisciplinary teams to predict and solve complex problems of the future in regions that are urbanizing and stretched to both provide the essentials for human wellbeing while maintaining the many benefits of biodiversity and natural ecosystems.

 Team-TERRA Cohort 2 - 2022-2023